Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: Extensions and basepoints

 We say that an extended type $D$ structure $V$ is an \emph{extension} of a type D structure $V'$ if

 as differential modules.
 Conversely, a type D structure $V'$ is \emph{extendable} if there exists such a $V.$

-By counting additional rigid holomorphic curves which are allowed to cover the region containing $\rho_0$ at most once, one can define an extended type D structure for bordered 3-manifolds with torus boundary: $\CFDt(Y)$. $\CFDt(Y)$ is genuinely an extension of $\CFDh(Y)$, in the sense above:
+By counting additional rigid holomorphic curves which are allowed to cover the region containing $\rho_0$ at most once, one can define an extended type D structure $\CFDt(Y)$ for bordered 3-manifolds $Y$ with torus boundary. $\CFDt(Y)$ is genuinely an extension of $\CFDh(Y)$, i.e.

 Moreover, the fact that this process defines a well-defined extended type D structure proves that type D structures for bordered 3-manifold with torus boundary are always extendable.
-Moreover, by \cite[Proposition 4.16]{hanselman2023bordered}, when an extension exists, it is unique up to homotopy equivalence.
-We note that this fact also holds for 3-manifolds equipped with a free interior basepoints by the same arguments.
-This fact will be essential in the proof of \Cref{lem: Y tensor extends}.\\
+Moreover, by \cite[Proposition 4.16]{hanselman2023bordered}, when an extension exists, it is unique up to homotopy equivalence. \\

 In \cite[Chapter 11]{LOT_bordered_HF}, \LOT show that there is a correspondence